 Simply put, baclofen is a muscle relaxant.
 It works by activating GABA B receptors.
 GABA is a neurotransmitter that produces a calming effect on the central nervous system.

 Low GABA activity is associated with epilepsy, spasticity, anxiety, stress, and pain.
 By increasing GABA activity, baclofen inhibits excitatory activity at the spinal reflexes.
 As a result, it can temporarily relieve spasticity and pain, which are common secondary complications of SCI.

 This helps increase one’s range of motion, which makes it easier for individuals to complete daily tasks with more independence.
 By using baclofen to effectively reduce the severity and frequency of spasticity after spinal cord injury, individuals can significantly improve their quality of life.

 Now that you understand how baclofen affects the body, let’s discuss how it can be administered.

 Methods of Baclofen Administration

 Baclofen can be taken orally or pumped directly into the spinal fluid.
 Depending on the severity of one’s spasticity, different administration methods may be ideal.

 Below, we’ll discuss how these different methods affect the body.

-Oral baclofen has been widely used since the 1960s to reduce high muscle tone.
+Oral baclofen has been widely used since the 1960s to reduce spasticity and high muscle tone.